 “It’s understanding your customer—information about their expectations, needs, and interests—so you can personalize that experience,” says Hoyne.
 All it takes is knowing just a little bit more about customers than the competition.

-The good news is that machine learning (ML) can observe a lot of these behaviors.
+The good news is that machine learning (ML) can observe a lot of this customer data.
 The key is applying that data through automation and ML in next-generation ways.
 This often requires a human touch.

-Sure, you can recommend batteries to somebody buying a toy online.
+One very good example of personalization at work is with product recommendations.
+Sure, you can suggest batteries to somebody buying a toy online.
 But what about the products they’re unlikely to discover on their own, but that increase the chances of an incremental purchase?
 Knock-knock, that’s customer loyalty at the door.

 4. Test More and Learn From the Results